Office of the Assistant Secretary for Community Planning and Development, HUD.

 Title II of the Unfunded Mandates Reform Act of 1995 (2 U.S.C.
-1531-1538) (UMRA) establishes requirements for Federal agencies to assess the effects of their regulatory actions on State, local, and tribal governments, and on the private sector.
-This proposed rule would not impose any Federal mandates on any State, local, or tribal Start Printed Page 63460governments, or on the private sector, within the meaning of UMRA.
+1531-1538) (UMRA) establishes requirements for Federal agencies to assess the effects of their regulatory actions on State, local, and tribal governments and on the private sector.
+This rule would not impose any Federal mandates on any State, local, or tribal governments, or on the private sector, within the meaning of UMRA.

 Start List of Subjects